 Later, some heroic and mythical characters formed the themes of theaters like Siavash, Rostam, etc. In some cases, the groups of actors accompanied army expeditions to dance war dances both to amuse the troops and arouse their fighting spirits.
 There must have been theater places at least in Ecbatana and Kerman.

-After Alexander’s invasion to Iran, Greek theater influenced Iranians’.
+After Alexander’s invasion of Iran, Greek theater influenced Iranians’.

 Theater in Iran after Islam